Originate/CocoaPods/README.md

 ```
 .
-├── OriginateNewPodName
+├── OriginateNewPodName/
-│   ├── 0.0.1
+│   ├── 0.0.1/
 │   │   └── OriginateNewPodName.podspec
-│   ├── 0.0.2
+│   ├── 0.0.2/
 │   │   └── OriginateNewPodName.podspec
 │   └── ...
 ...
 ```

 Each version of the pod has its own subfolder and its own .podspec file.
-Ensure that the .podspec files have the correct versions assigned to `s.version`.
+Ensure that the .podspec files have the correct versions assigned (`s.version`) and are pointing to the correct pod repository (`s.source`).
+Adjust other fields in the [.podspec](http://guides.cocoapods.org/syntax/podspec.html) as necessary.

 The pod repos must have a git tag corresponding to the version specified in the Podfile.